-Energy useIncitec Pivot used 44,070,102 gigajoules (GJ) of energy over the past year, 1,983,644 of which was purchased electricity.
+IPL used 68,500,621 gigajoules (GJ) of energy over the past year, 2,113,300of which was purchased electricity.
 Approximately 80 percent of the electricity purchased was generated from non-renewable sources.
 Approximately 20 percent of the purchased electricity (indirect energy) was generated from renewable resources, mostly hydroelectric.
 Natural gas and diesel amounts used as raw materials and on-sold in our products have been included in our energy use figure.
-Approximately 1 percent of our direct energy is from CO2e-free sources, which includes bio-fuel oil and electricity that is generated from the heat emitted by the exothermic chemical reaction used to manufacture sulphuric acid.
+Approximately 1 percent of our direct energy is from CO2e-free sources, which includes electricity that is generated from heat captured during the manufacture of sulphuric acid.

 Improving our performance